blbradley/zcash-swing-wallet-ui/README.md

 **they are considered outdated after 16 weeks and stop working.
 So they need to be updated to a newer version before this term expires.**
 **Users need to ensure they use an up-to-date version of the wallet (e.g. update the wallet every two months or so).**

-## Download

-Use the [releases](https://github.com/blbradley/zcash-swing-wallet-ui/releases) page and get the latest version.

-#### Information on diagnosing some common problems may be found in this [troubleshooting guide](docs/TroubleshootingGuide.md).

 ## Building, installing and running the Wallet GUI